 Sentences for felonies can range anywhere from one year to life in prison and, in some states and in the federal system, a sentence can include the death penalty (also called capital punishment).
 Generally speaking, the more serious the crime is, the longer the sentence can be.
-But other factors, such as a person’s prior criminal history, can affect the length of sentence.
+But other factors, such as a person's prior criminal history, can affect the length of the sentence.

 Felons usually serve out their sentence in state or federal prison, while misdemeanants serve their sentences in a local jail.
 But a judge can order a felon to serve a shorter sentence in jail, usually as part of probation.
 (More on probation below.)
 The opposite, however, isn't true—a judge cannot order a person convicted of a misdemeanor to serve a sentence in prison.

 As an alternative to a prison sentence, a judge might sentence someone to felony probation.
 Probation includes conditions that the convicted person must successfully complete to avoid being sent to prison.
 Common conditions of probation include: